Overlay complex: History

 From the 1947 inception of the North American Numbering Plan in to 1992, the only method of introducing new area codes was the area code split.
 It divided an existing numbering plan area (NPA) into multiple regions, one of which retained the existing area code.
 The other parts were each assigned a new NPA code.

-The retaining area was usually the historically more established or developed place, and required no numbering changes.
+The retaining area was usually the historically more established or developed place, and required no numbering changes (one exception was area code 606 in eastern Kentucky; the populous areas of Lexington and the Cincinnati suburbs in northern Kentucky received the new area code 859, with other locations, including the Eastern Kentucky Coalfield, retaining 606).
 It gained numbering capacity by acquiring the central office codes of the other areas, because those were delegated to a new area code in the process.
 The existing central office codes in the separated areas are maintained in the new numbering plan area and so that the change for existing subscribers is the change of area code.
 Thus, only area code references, where present for long-distance calling, required updating in directories, letterheads, and business cards.
 Local seven-digit dialing was unaffected by the area code change.

 With the proliferation of electronic switching systems starting in the 1980s, it became possible to implement another method for expanding numbering plan resources, the area code overlay.
 In an overlay numbering plan, also called overlay complex, an additional area code is assigned to an existing numbering plan area, thereby avoiding the need for existing customers in the reassigned regions to change telephone numbers.
-The first use of that solution was in New York City in 1992, when area code 917 was overlaid to two numbering plan areas, Manhattan's area code 212, and area code 718 in the outer boroughs.
+The first use of that solution was in New York City in 1992, when area code 917 was overlaid to two numbering plan areas: area code 212 in Manhattan and area code 718 in the outer boroughs.